 - Go to Settings and then go to Apps

-- Click on three dots on top right and then click on “Reset app preferences”
+- Click on the three dots on the top right and then click on “Reset app preferences”

 - You can also select “Reset default apps”

-Therefore if you don’t the steps then follow the below one:
+Therefore if you don’t the steps then follow the below:

 - Now select “Voicemail”

-- After that press menu option and then click on “Delete”
+- After that press the menu option and then click on “Delete”

-- Press and hold Power button until you see power menu screen
+- Press and hold the Power button until you see the power menu screen

-- After that release the power button but continue to press and hold Volume button where you will get “Safe Mode” option
+- After that release, the power button but continue to press and hold the Volume button and you will get the “Safe Mode” option

 - Tap on OK to confirm and your device will restart in “safe mode”

-- From Home screen, click on Apps icon
+- From the Home screen, click on the Apps icon

 - Now click on Settings and then on Applications

-- Click on Menu icon > show system apps to display preinstalled apps
+- Click on the Menu icon > show system apps to display preinstalled apps

 - Hit on Uninstall and then again tap to confirm